-A Guide to VAT for Residential Property Developers
+A guide to VAT for residential property developers

 The VAT People are experts in helping developers understand the main VAT considerations that are applicable to them, while setting out the basic VAT position on supplies made to and by them.
-If you are supplying services during the construction of a building, or want VAT advice at any stage of the residential development process to ensure you remain compliant throughout, call The VAT People today on 0330 8284 230 or fill out our contact form.
+If you are supplying services during the construction of a building, or want VAT advice at any stage of the residential development process to maintain compliance throughout, call The VAT People today on 0161 477 6600 or fill out our VAT on new residential buildings

-VAT on construction and conversion
+VAT rules of property development on construction and conversion projects

 It is worth noting that if such services are obtained as part of a ‘design and build’ lump-sum contract, the liability of the supplies on the design element follows the liability on the build portion.
 Therefore, it may be possible to zero-rate this aspect too.